Ajman: History

 In 1831, the Sheikh of Ajman accepted a subsidy from the Imam of Muscat to join with Sultan bin Saqr of Sharjah against Sohar, but following Sultan's defeat declared for Sohar.
 In his absence, a part of Bani Yas from Abu Dhabi sacked Ajman town and its date groves.
 In retaliation, the forces of Ajman committed 'daring depredations' upon the cities of Sohar and Muscat.
 When called upon to provide redress for the actions of his 'subject', Sultan bin Saqr disavowed any authority over Ajman and in 1832 a British naval force was sent to Ajman to obtain redress for the raids on the East Coast cities.
 Ending a conflict between Sharjah, Ajman and Dubai on the one hand and Abu Dhabi on the other, Ajman (together with the other parties) signed the 1835 Maritime Treaty in its own right.

 In 1840, Humaid bin Obeid bin Subt of Al Heera invaded Ajman supported by a body of the Bani Naeem.
 Although initially reluctant to assist Humeid bin Rashid, Sultan bin Suggur of Sharjah sent his son Suggur who, together with Maktoum of Dubai, ejected the invaders and sacked Al Heera in reprisal.

 In 1843 a further Maritime Treaty was signed between the Trucial Sheikhs and the British and then, on 4 May 1853, 'A Perpetual Treaty of Peace' was entered into by the coastal Sheikhs, including Ajman.
 A copy of this treaty is on display in Ajman Museum.
 A further treaty of 1892 bound the Trucial States to Britain.

 By the 20th century, J. G. Lorimer's survey of the coast of the Trucial States showed Ajman to be a small town of some 750 inhabitants (in comparison, the population of Dubai at the time numbered over 10,000).
 On 2 December 1971, Ajman, under Sheikh Rashid bin Humayd Al Nuaimi, joined the United Arab Emirates.

 Population

 The city has more than 90% of the population of the emirate.
 The area runs directly into the city of Sharjah along the coast to the southwest, which in turn is adjacent to Dubai, forming a continuous urban area.
+The Emirate of Ajman's population in 2024 is estimated at 582,852, and Ajman city's is estimated at 565,767, reflecting a significant growth trajectory over the decades.
+Back in 1950, the population was only 231, highlighting the rapid urbanization and development of the emirate.

 Commercial

 Ajman is home to the Ruler's office, companies, commercial markets, and about 50 international and local retail shops.
-Banking interests include: Emirates NBD, Ajman Bank, Arab Bank PLC, Bank Saderat Iran, and Commercial Bank of Dubai.
+Banking interests include: Emirates NBD, Ajman Bank, Ruya Bank, Arab Bank PLC, Bank Saderat Iran, and Commercial Bank of Dubai.
 Ajman is also home to fishing industry & Seafood Importers/Exporters in UAE.
 Shopping malls include Ajman China Mall and City Centre Ajman.